maswiebe/maswiebe.github.io/assets/cook_replication.md

 [^7]: The actual number is 19.33.
 Somehow, one state-year observation has a value of 0.33 for the number of new segregation laws.

 [^8]: In Column 4, Cook runs a regression using Southern patents as the dependent variable.
 That is, while still using the full panel, the patent variable is set to 0 for non-Southern states.
 This is an incorrect approach for estimating heterogeneous effects.
 A correct approach would restrict the sample to Southern states, as I did above, or use the full sample and interact the violence variables with a South dummy.

+[^9]: Cook mentions in footnote 49 that lynchings have a negative effect on 'miscellaneous patents', but this is not reported in the table, and the variable is not included in the dataset.